hechmik/voxceleb_enrichment_age_gender/README.md

 # VoxCeleb enrichment for Age and Gender recognition

 This repository contains all the material related to the paper "VoxCeleb enrichment for Age and Gender recognition" submitted for publication at Interspeech 2021.
+For those mainly interested in downloading data you can download the [**ENRICHED DATASET**](dataset/final_dataframe_extended.csv csv file.

 ## Abstract